-Akita Prefectural Museum is situated across the street from Senshu Park.
-The modern museum building was designed by Tadao Ando one of the most famous contemporary architects in Japan.
+You can find the Akita Prefectural Museum opposite of Senshu Park.
+The modern museum building was designed by Tadao Ando, one of the most famous contemporary architects in Japan.
 He often uses simple concrete walls for his buildings.

 Akita Kanto Matsuri

 The most famous festival in Akita is the Akita Kanto Matsuri which is celebrated in the first week of August.
 The purpose of the festival is to pray for a good harvest, and it is one of the great four Tohoku Festivals.
 You can see tall bamboo poles covered with dozens of lanterns being carried through the streets by participants, which is especially spectacular by night.

 It is said that some of the best rice in Japan, Akita Komachi, is grown in the surrounding area of Akita.
 It was named after Onono Komachi, a waka poet who was said to be the most beautiful woman in history.
 In Japan, the ladies of Akita are regarded as the most beautiful women in Japan.
 The image of women from Akita is that they have pale skin, small faces, and long noses, which are all regarded as standards of beauty in Japan.
 It is said that clean air and water and high-quality rice contribute to the ladies’ beauty.
 Whether it is scientifically true remains to be proven.
 What definitely did become better because of the superior rice quality and pure water is the sake from Akita.

 If you go to the Tsuchizaki Port area, you will find Port Tower Selion, a symbol tower with a height of 143 meters.
 There are ferries going to Hokkaido and Niitaga from the port.